General information about applying for our undergraduate courses and the audition process.

 View the audition speech list, or request a copy by calling +44 (0)20 7722 8183.

-Television: Stella, Sky 1; Downton Abbey, Foyle’s War, A Touch Of Frost, ITV; Banana, Youngers E4; One Child, EastEnders, Noah, Peaky Blinders, Wallander, The Village, Inspector George Gently, Casualty, Holby City, Doctor Who, Robin Hood, Our Girl, Doctors, Call The Midwife, New Tricks, BBC; Cucumber, Hollyoaks, Fresh Meat, Drifters, Blackout, Channel 4; Law And Order, Hallmark; Game Of Thrones, HBO.
+Stella, Sky 1; Paranoid, Downton Abbey, Foyle’s War, A Touch Of Frost, ITV; Banana, Youngers, E4; A Song for Jenny, Cuckoo, In the Dark, One Child, EastEnders, The Ark, Peaky Blinders, Wallander, The Village, Inspector George Gently, Casualty, Holby City, Doctor Who, Robin Hood, Our Girl, Doctors, Call The Midwife, New Tricks, BBC; Cucumber, Hollyoaks, Fresh Meat, Drifters, Blackout, New Worlds, Channel 4; Law And Order, Hallmark; Game Of Thrones, HBO.

 Historically, Central actors have always adopted a pragmatic approach to their training, drawing upon multiple performance theories rather than subscribing to a particular doctrine or method.
 The three specialisms reflect this eclecticism and celebrate the many and varied techniques available to the actor trainer.